maxWN/angular-electron-utility/README.md

 - Use git to clone this repo
 - Install the node module dependencies, by running the cmd, "npm install" within the app root directory
 - Run the cmd, "npm run electron-build" to compile the application (this will also run the application after successful compilation)
-- After compiling the build, simply run the cmd, "npm run electron", to run the program quickly.
+- After compiling the build, simply run the cmd, "npm run electron", to run the program quickly

 ## Cross Platform App